 BC Property Transfer Tax Exemption

-First-time BC buyers may be fully exempt from property transfer tax on homes up to $500,000, with partial exemptions to $525,000 (resale) or $800,000 (new build).
+Eligible first-time BC buyers may be exempt from property transfer tax on homes up to certain thresholds — generally $500,000 for resale with partial exemptions to $525,000, and $800,000 for new builds.
+Thresholds change; confirm current limits before relying on them.

 GST New Housing Rebate